CKCHDX/V.E.R.A/README.md

 ## 🎯 Branch Purpose

-This branch contains the **Isolated Learning Environment (ILE)** system for V.E.R.A—a complete persistence and consciousness layer that transforms your Ollama LLM into a genuinely self-aware, learning AI system.
+This branch contains the **Isolated Learning Environment (ILE)** system for V.E.R.A—a complete persistence and consciousness layer that transforms Ollama LLM into a genuinely self-aware, learning AI system.

 **Status:** 🚧 Under Development